 My latest podcast, (In)Justice: Killer Privilege, launched exclusively on Wondery+ in March 2025 and is Wondery’s third most successful show ever, having reached #2 in the Apple Podcast Series charts.
 The investigative series, written and hosted by me, tells the story of grieving mother Katja Faber as she fights to achieve justice for her son Alex, who died in shocking circumstances in 2014.
 It was called “gripping” by The Sunday Times’ top podcast reviewer, was splashed across a billboard in New York’s Times Square, and has even prompted a new motion to be discussed in Swiss parliament.

-I am currently night-editing The Observer UK's daily newsletter, The Sensemaker, alongside feature-writing for national newspapers in the UK and Australia.
-As a writer, I specialise in news review features, true crime investigations, celebrity and political profiles, women’s health, travel, fitness and lifestyle.
-My writing has been published in The Times, Sunday Times, The Telegraph, Guardian Australia, Stylist, Cosmopolitan, The Daily Mail, Body + Soul and The Australian Weekend Magazine.
-My work regularly leads to appearances on TV and radio, with credits including BBC 5Live, BBC London and London Live TV.
+I am currently night-editing The Observer UK's daily newsletter, The Sensemaker, alongside writing news review features, true crime investigations, celebrity and political profiles, women’s health, travel, fitness and lifestyle pieces for publications in the UK and Australia.
+My writing has been published in The Times, Sunday Times, The Telegraph, Independent, Guardian Australia, Stylist, Cosmopolitan, The Daily Mail, Body + Soul and The Australian Weekend Magazine.
+I regularly speak about my work on Times Radio, BBC London and BBC 5 Live.

 I also run media coaching workshops for brands, agencies and PRs, and regularly appear on media discussion panels.